bricker/vivial/README.md

 ### Environment Variables

-The setup script will create a gitignored `.env` file in each of the app roots, with a list of environment variables that the app uses.
+The setup script will create a gitignored `.env` file in EAVE_HOME, with a list of environment variables that the apps use.
 Before running an app, you should fill these out.
 Some environment variables have defaults and can be left undefined (see the corresponding config.* file for more info).

 The format of the `.env` file isn't formally specified anywhere, but it should be parseable by [python-dotenv](https://github.com/theskumar/python-dotenv#file-format).